franke-hub/SDL/doc/cpp/REFERENCE.md

 The COM (common) library uses namespace `com`.
 It defines general-purpose utility objects.

-While this library is still maintined, much of its functionality has been moved to the PUB library.
+While this library is still maintained, much of its functionality has been moved to the PUB library.

-The source code provides the only documentation.
+The source code currently provides the only documentation.

+This library is compile tested, but not regression tested.
+That is, the library and test programs are compiled but not executed.

 ### The DEV Library